-Jay Mueller is the Bad Producer.
-He is originally from St. Louis Missouri, but moved to Melbourne Australia in 2003 and hasn't looked back.
+Jay is originally from St. Louis Missouri, but moved to Melbourne Australia in 2003 and hasn't looked back.

-Jay has produced Saturday Night Football for the Seven Network.
+In 2012, Jay produced Saturday Night Football for the Seven Network.
 Prior to moving to Australia in 2003, Jay also worked for KSAZ-TV on the Fox Television Network in Arizona for seven years and the NBC Television Network in Indiana for three years.